Save Your Car

 In some cases, it makes more fiscal sense to opt for a voluntary repossession.
 Read more about this option to determine if it’s right for you.

 Discuss Your Options With An Experienced Bankruptcy Attorney

 Working with an experienced bankruptcy attorney may make it easier to understand the impact that bankruptcy could have on keeping your car or buying a different one.
+We can also help you understand what the statute of limitations on car repossession in Kentucky is.
 Legal counsel can outline the eligibility requirements of Chapter 13 and help to prepare the payment plan to be submitted to the court for its approval.

 Learn how filing for bankruptcy can help protect your car by scheduling a free initial consultation with our lawyers.
 We have offices in Louisville, Frankfort and New Albany.
 Call us at 502-400-4020 or send us an email.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.